r4fun/hierplane/README.md

 1. Create a hierplane object with `hp_` functions
 2. Render the hierplane with `hierplane()`

-A hierplane object can be created from different input data:
+A hierplane object can be created from different input data, below are some examples:

 ``` r
 library(hierplane)